lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 **If your code does not compile, has a runtime error on the sample input, or uses global variables (variables declared outside of main), you get an automatic 0.**
+For each of the 9 functions:
+* 5 points: successfully implements the functionality of the function (ignoring allocating/deallocating memory)

+For the 5 functions that allocate/deallocate memory:
+* 5 points: memory is correctly allocated/deallocated

+* 5 points: menu works correctly
+* 5 points: prints all information and in a pleasing manner
-* 5 points: uses at least one header file and at least two C source code files
+* 5 points: uses at least one header file and two `.c` files
 * 5 points: provides a Makefile that correctly encodes the dependencies between the files and can successfully compile it
 * 5 points: source code is in a commit with tag `program2`